-Lighthouse Child & Family Services (LCFS) has Preschool, Child and Adolescent Day Treatment Programs in Princeton.
-Each program serves up to 7-8 enrolled children.
+Lighthouse Child & Family Services has Preschool and Child Day Treatment Programs in Princeton.
+Each program group serves up to 7-8 enrolled children.
 The programs run year-round.

 The program is a billable service package covered by MA and PMAP insurances, only.
 For families who aren’t able to provide transportation for their children, LCFS staff will help families secure transportation through their insurance and/or school.

 To make a referral, please contact our Intake Specialist, Rachel Darling at (320)983-8021.